 8.5 is rather misleading – you just need to identify those apps that hold or access company information – such as Outlook, OneDrive, etc. So your list of applications will generally be quite small (you don’t have to prevent or make a list of devices with BBC iPlayer or Trainline etc installed) you just need to, at least, enforce the use of apps that access company data by company/paper policy – not necessarily a technical policy (though Mobile Device Management Software would give you a higher degree of assurance that the devices are compliant).

-Make sure the company name is exactly the same as that you have stated to be on the certificate.
-If it is different, the submission will be returned.
+Make sure the company name is exactly the same as that you have stated to be on the certificate – and that these match the entity as recorded by Companies House.
+If any are different, the submission will be returned.

 If you are a sole trader, please state your positions as “owner” rather than a lower title (such as “consultant”) – this is so that the insurance company are 100% sure that it is a senior person on the declaration rather than have to locate the part of the questionnaire where you may have mentioned being a sole trader.
 It will likely be returned if you are opting-in to Cyber Insurance.

-Please ensure it is a wet signature and scan/photograph the document for upload to the portal.
+Please ensure you have provided a wet or digital signature before uploading to the portal.
 It is likely that a “script” font will not be accepted by the insurers if opting for this this service.
 Again, it will likely be returned if you are opting-in to Cyber Insurance.